Free Account Opening + AMC Free Demat

 5. Every NCD has a maturity date.

 NCDs are long-term fixed income investment instruments that mature after a period of more than 1 year to 20 years.
-NCDs cannot be withdrawn before maturity unless an NCD is listed or has a call or put option attached.
+NCDs cannot be withdrawn before maturity unless an NCD is listed or has a call or put option attached to it.

 Listed NCDs can be traded like shares on the stock exchange.
 If an NCD holder wishes to exit the NCD early, he/she can sell it on the secondary market.
 If an NCD has a call or put option, either the company buys back the NCD before maturity or the NCD holder can redeem the NCD before maturity.